What Is Progressive Myopia?

 If your child’s myopia has been rapidly increasing each year, myopia management can help slow it down or even halt its progression.

-At Myopia Management Center At Professional Vision Care, we will assess your child’s eyes and vision and discuss the best myopia management strategy that will be most effective in controlling your child’s myopia progression.
+At Myopia Management Clinic At Professional Vision Care, we will assess your child’s eyes and vision and discuss the best myopia management strategy that will be most effective in controlling your child’s myopia progression.

 Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.